billythemusical/recode-fa22/course-outline.md

 - 2. Please add your personal blog link to [this form](https://forms.gle/kw5Hh3EJVJwnMAf6A).
 ⏱ *Approx. time to complete: 2 minutes*

-- 3. Refactor an existing p5.js sketch using `let`, `const`, and arrow functions `=>`.
+- 3. Read the [addendum to class 1](./readings/addendum-class-1.md).
+Then refactor an existing p5.js sketch using `let`, `const`, and arrow functions `=>`.
 Remember not to change the built-in p5 functions though.
-Make a blog post with the link to your p5 sketch and turn in your assignment on the [assignment submission form](https://forms.gle/HDGNGaoMaxBRPr2e9).
+Make a blog post of your process with the link to your p5 sketch and turn in your assignment on the [assignment submission form](https://forms.gle/HDGNGaoMaxBRPr2e9).
 ⏱ *Approx. time to complete: 2 hours*

 ✅ *Total time: 3 hrs 2 mins*